 Due to insufficient domestic production and increasing demand, Turkey imports significant quantities of feed crops for its poultry, livestock, and aquaculture sectors.
-The United States has been among the top suppliers to the Turkish market, but imports fluctuate and are affected by the limited number of GE events approved and measures taken by MinAF (see part B).
+Previously, the United States was among the top suppliers to the Turkish market, but imports have been greatly affected by the limited number of GE events approved and testing measures taken by MinAF (see part B).
+Thus, in 2019 and 2020, imports from the U.S. have been reduced to almost zero.